 In October 1945 right on the Moskovsky Prospekt, the Victory Park was built in honor of the Second World War.
 The main entrance has propileys; beyond the entrance, the view opens up to the largest fountain in the city, and finally, the largest alley - The Alley of Heroes resides behind the gates.
 The alley is decorated with busts of the Heroes of the Soviet Union - the native citizens of Leningrad and Heroes of the Socialist labour.
 The park’s territory has had a factory, which became crematorium, where the bodies of dead veterans and citizens were burned during the Second World War.
-Saint Petersburg Sport and Complex Concert, one of the largest buildings in the entire country with the occupancy for twenty - thousand onlookers is based at the back of the Park.
-On the other side of the Park is our beloved hotel “Rossiya” and the Chernyshevskaya Square that has a monument in honor of the great Russian writer N.G.
+In front of the Park is our beloved hotel “Rossiya” and the Chernyshevskaya Square that has a monument in honor of the great Russian writer N.G.
 Chernyshevsky.